Stained Glass Sundials: 18th & 19th Centuries (1700's & 1800's)

 Date: 1731

-Original Location: unknown location in Germany or Switzerland.
+Original Location: unknown location in Germany or Switzerland

-Size: 14 x 14 cm (tiny)
+Size: 14 x 14 cm (5.5 x 5.5 in)

 Adornment: Winged god Chronos with scythe, floating on clouds, holding a cloth that Death folds back